Issue Trees: Step-by-Step Guide with Examples (2026)

 Step 2: Identify 3 to 5 major branches

-Ask yourself: what are the 3 to 5 major categories that could explain this problem?
-These become your first-level branches.
-Use one of the four breakdown methods (stakeholder, process, segment, or math) described in the next section.
-Make sure your branches are MECE at this level.
-Getting the first layer right is the single most important step.
+Ask yourself what 3 to 5 major categories could explain this problem: these become your first-level branches.
+Use one of the four breakdown methods (math, segment, process, or stakeholder) described in the next section.
+Make sure your branches are MECE at this level, since getting the first layer right is the single most important step.

 Step 3: Break each branch into sub-branches

 For each branch, ask: what specific factors contribute to this?
-Break it down one more level.
 In a case interview, two to three levels of depth is usually sufficient.
 You do not need to map every possible detail before starting your analysis.

 Step 4: Check for MECE and 80/20

-Review your tree.
-Are branches mutually exclusive with no overlap?
-Are they collectively exhaustive with no major gaps?
-Then apply the 80/20 rule: which 2 to 3 branches are most likely to contain the answer?
-Star those as your priority areas.
+Review your tree: are the branches mutually exclusive with no overlap, and are they collectively exhaustive with no major gaps?
+Then apply the 80/20 rule: pick the 2 to 3 branches most likely to contain the answer and star them as your priority areas.

 Step 5: Present your tree to the interviewer